ggrpmnn/orion/doc/API.md

 **Response Code(s):**
 * Success (200)

 The index endpoint will take a user to the homepage, which will display helpful information about the Orion application.
-No private data should be displayed here.
+No private/sensitive data should be displayed here.
 The index page will always return a `200` response as long as the app is running.

 ---